The beginning is always today.

-It’s also more fun.
+Hence more fun.

 You can replace your current challenges or add a new one at the beginning of the month.

-Tracking progress regularly and celebrating a small win (or several small wins) is a cornerstone to achieving goals.
+And tracking progress regularly and celebrating a small win (or several small wins) is a cornerstone to achieving goals.

-I have a Google calendar print out where I can see every day and draw 5 stars each day I complete the challenge.
+I have a Google calendar printout where I can see every day and draw 5 stars each day I complete the challenge.

 Nothing makes you more motivated than seeing your calendar filled with stars after stars!

-You Learn to Make Good Choices
+A 30-Day Challenge to Change Your Life Enables You to Make Good Choices

-Every time you think about challenges to take on and commit to them, you make a conscious decision.
+Every time you think about self-improvement challenges to take on and commit to them, you make a conscious decision.

 You’re attuned to thinking about the areas of your life that need improving.